iridia-ulb/AI-book/Snake/README.md

                         Genetic algorithm: plays a move based of trained neural network, please select weight file -s, --sshaped         S-Shaped algorithm: browses the whole grid each time in an 'S' shape.
 Only works if height of grid is even.
-  -a, --astar           A* algorithm: classical A* algorithm, with Manhattan distance as heuristic
+  -a, --astar           A* algorithm: classical A* algorithm, with Manhattan distance as heuristic -ham, --hamiltonian   A* algorithm: classical A* algorithm combined with Hamiltonian cycle generation

 ```